Machine Head

 label: Purple Records - nationality: England, UK

-6th studio album by Deep Purple is once again produced by the band, and it's the first album to be released on their own new-founded label Purple Records.
+6th studio album by Deep Purple following only 8 months after Fireball (Jul.
+1971) is once again produced by the band, and then this is the first album to be released on the band's own new-founded label, Purple Records.

-Chart wise, the album was even bigger success than the predecessor topping the national albums chart list and reaching the same top position in many countries, and for the first time making a top-10 in the US with a position as number #7 on the Billboard 200, and it's the first (of just two) Deep Purple albums to sell Platinum in the US (the other being Perfect Strangers from 1984).
+Chart-wise, the album was an even bigger success than the predecessor topping the national albums chart list and reaching the same top position in many countries, and for the first time making a top-10 in the US with a position as number #7 on the Billboard 200.
+It's the first (of only two) Deep Purple albums to sell Platinum in the US (the other being Perfect Strangers from 1984).

 Machine Head is famous for the band's biggest ever hit "Smoke on the Water".
 Personally, I have always liked the band's more instrumental and progressive tracks, and "Lazy" is in my mind the perhaps most complex and best track of the album.
 It's undoubtedly a classic album, but I find that it's a bit uneven.
-It has 3 great and unforgettable tracks but also its lows are not memorable.
-The album is enlisted in "1001 Albums You Must Hear Before You Die".
+It has three great and unforgettable tracks but its lows are really not memorable.
+The album is nevertheless enlisted in "1001 Albums You Must Hear Before You Die".

 [ allmusic.com 5 / 5 stars ]